david-tejada/rango/readme.md

 - `tab close previous [<number>]`: Closes the amount of tabs specified (or one if no number is given) to the left of the current tab.
 - `tab close next [<number>]`: Closes the amount of tabs specified (or one if no number is given) to the right of the current tab.

+#### Focus Tabs Using Tab Markers

+If you have the setting `Include tab markers in title` enabled (default) you can refer to those markers to quickly focus a specific tab.

+- `(go tab | slot) <marker>`: Focus the tab with the specified tab marker.
+- `tab marker refresh`: Refreshes the tab markers for the existing tabs.
+Note that this command will refresh all unloaded tabs as otherwise we are unable to change the tab markers.

 ### Modify Hints Size

 - `hint bigger`: Increase the size of the hints.